apple1417/bl-sdk-mods/UserFeedback/Readme.md

 ## Changelog

+### User Feedback v1.5
+Updated to use some of the new features from SDK version 0.7.8.

 ### User Feedback v1.4
 Removed the `unsafe_hash = True` tag from `OptionsBoxButton`.
 This is a breaking change, but putting these objects in a dict was very precarious to begin with.